maizzle/maizzle.com/content/guides/markdown-emails.md

 <Alert>You can remove the `src/templates` directory, we won't need it.</Alert>

-Next, create `src/content/newsletter-1.md` and add some content to it:
+Next, create `src/content/newsletter-1.md` and add some markdown to it:

 ```md [newsletter-1.md]
 # Hello world